-As per clause Rule 9 of All India Services (Conditions of Service Residual Matters) Rules, 1960 is also referred to in notification dated 15-12-93.
+33. Of course, Rule 3 of All India Services (Conditions of Service Residual Matters) Rules, 1960 is also referred to in notification dated 15-12-93.
 If it is a mere relaxation of rule in exercise of power under Rule 3 of the Residual Matters Rules, it is a mere administrative act.